 PAVIR has a tradition of focusing on researchers’ needs.
 It is a privilege to be involved in leading PAVIR, and I am committed to PAVIR’s action-oriented and process improvement culture.
 My efforts will focus on PAVIR’s role in promoting the best possible clinical and bench research at the VAPAHCS.

 David J. Clark, M.D., Ph.D.

 In 1998, Dr. Clark joined the Stanford faculty and is a physician-investigator at the Palo Alto VA.
-During this time he has served in several leadership roles.
-Most recently, he was elected to the position of the Chair of the Palo Alto Veterans Institute for Research.
+During this time he has served in several leadership roles, one of which was as the Chair of the Board of Directors at the Palo Alto Veterans Institute for Research.
 This experience has given him a profound appreciation for the role PAVIR plays in supporting research at the VA and the many collaborations PAVIR investigators generate.

 Charlie Conz, MBA